 Night terrors or nightmares?

 According to Dr. Laura Markham, a clinical psychologist specializing in child development and parenting at AhaParenting.com, nightmares are upsetting dreams that happen during REM (dream) sleep.
 Night terrors occur during Stage 4 Deep Sleep, or during the transition from Stage 4 to REM Sleep.
-In other words, during a night terror, the person is actually asleep — according to his brain waves — even if his eyes are open!
-In fact, most of the time the person has no recollection of them.
+In other words, during a night terror, the person is actually asleep — according to his brain waves — even if his eyes are open.
+In fact, most of the time the person has no recollection of the terrors.